mfarmani95/mfarmani95/README.md

-I am a Ph.D. candidate in Hydrology and Atmospheric Sciences at the University of Arizona, with research interests spanning physical hydrology, geospatial data science, and machine learning.
+I am a Ph.D. candidate in **Hydrology and Atmospheric Sciences at the University of Arizona**, working at the intersection of **physical hydrology, geospatial data science, scientific computing, and machine learning**.

-My experience includes large-scale physical and hydrologic modeling with **Noah-MP** and **RAPID**, along with geospatial analysis and scientific computing using **xarray, GDAL, GIS, and Python**.
-I work extensively with large environmental datasets, hydrologic workflows, and reproducible model evaluation pipelines.
+My research focuses on developing scalable and interpretable modeling systems for water-resources applications.
+I work with large-scale hydrologic and land-surface models, including **Noah-MP** and **RAPID**, and build reproducible workflows for environmental data processing, model evaluation, and streamflow prediction.

+I have experience with **Python, PyTorch, xarray, GDAL, GIS, DuckDB, SQL, AWS, and high-performance computing**, with a strong focus on handling large environmental datasets and building efficient scientific data pipelines.

-I also develop **deep learning, hybrid physics–ML, and distributed GPU-based workflows** for hydrologic prediction.
-My current focus is on building **data pipelines** and modeling frameworks in **PyTorch**, including translating Fortran-based models such as **Noah-MP** into **GPU-enabled, deep-learning-ready** implementations that can be coupled with neural networks.
+My current work includes developing **hybrid physics–machine learning models, graph neural network routing frameworks, and GPU-enabled hydrologic modeling systems**.
+This includes translating Fortran-based hydrologic models such as **Noah-MP** into P**yTorch-based, deep-learning-ready implementations** that can be coupled with neural networks.

-I am particularly interested in building scalable and interpretable systems that unify physical models, geospatial data, and modern machine learning for water-resources applications.
+I am especially interested in systems that combine:

+* Physics-based hydrologic modeling
+* Geospatial and climate data pipelines
+* Machine learning and graph neural networks
+* Cloud-native and high-performance scientific computing
+* Interpretable AI for water-resources applications

 ---